chisui/dakka/thesis/main.md

 ```

 Instead of a constraint type alias we could also have used a new class and provided a single `instance (Show a, Binary a) => RichData a`.
 This would have allowed `RichData` to be partially applied.
-There is currently no need to do this.
+There is currently no need to do this, since the `RichData` constraint doesn't have to be sent around by itself.

 Next we have to define a way for Actors to handle Messages.